fastify/fastify/README.md

 Version 3 of Fastify and lower are EOL and will not receive any security or bug fixes.

-Our partner, HeroDevs, provides commercial security fixes for all unsupported versions at [https://herodevs.com/support/fastify-nes](hd-link).
-Our supported version matrix is available in our [Long Term Support](lts-link) documentation.
+Our partner, HeroDevs, provides commercial security fixes for all unsupported versions at [https://herodevs.com/support/fastify-nes][hd-link].
+Our supported version matrix is available in our [Long Term Support][lts-link] documentation.

 ## Contributing